bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 The pipes (effects) can also optionally have specific features that they require in order to function, so they must be provided by the program.
 These constitute the effect's environment (the type **R**).
 You can think of these as smart electronic chips that are required by the individual pipe to actually do what it is supposed to.
 This pipe architecture doesn't do anything until data starts flowing through it.
 That is until we "run" it with the "effects engine".

-In a nutshell this is what a `ZIO[R, E, A]` is about.
+In a nutshell this is what a `ZIO[-R, +E, +A]` is about.
 Of course, I'm over-simplifying things, there is a lot more depth packed into this apparently basic construct.

 But this blog is not meant to be a ZIO tutorial, so let's talk about some practical experience with it :)